M66B/FairEmail/FAQ.md

 <br />

 <a name="faq93"></a>
-**(93) Can you allow installation on external storage?**
+**(93) Can you allow installation/data storage on external storage media (sdcard)?**

-FairEmail uses services and alarms, provides widgets and listens for the boot completed event to be started on device start, so this is not possible.
+FairEmail uses services and alarms, provides widgets and listens for the boot completed event to be started on device start, so it is not possible to store FairEmail or its data on external storage media, like an sdcard.
 See also [here](https://developer.android.com/guide/topics/data/install-location).

 <br />